What Is PopPoetry?

 Who Are You?

 PopPoetry is written and curated by me, Caitlin Cowan.
 I’m a working poet and writer living on the west coast of Michigan.
-I have PhD in English, a background in journalism, and a tendency to take pop culture just as seriously as academic subjects.
+I have Ph.D. in English, a background in journalism, and a tendency to take pop culture just as seriously as academic subjects.
+You can learn more about my work here.

 Why Read PopPoetry?

-In recent years, we've seen poetry emerge as an increasingly accessible art form: Beyoncé and her cold glass of Lemonade helped Warsan Shire sell out on Amazon.
-Maggie Smith's poem, "Good Bones" went viral and ended up in an episode of Madam Secretary.
+In recent years, we’ve seen poetry emerge as an increasingly accessible art form: Beyoncé and her cold glass of Lemonade helped Warsan Shire sell out on Amazon.
+Maggie Smith’s poem, “Good Bones” went viral and ended up in an episode of Madam Secretary.
 Walter White was treated to some choice Walt Whitman on more than one occasion.
-I want to talk about all of these intersections and more because I'm interested in what they tell us about art, entertainment, and ourselves.
+I write about the intersections of poetry and popular culture because I’m interested in what they tell us about art, entertainment, and ourselves.

 Interested in watching poetry and pop culture braid each other’s hair?
 Subscribe and get full access to the newsletter and website to ensure you never miss an update.